rurounigit/hootspot/README.md

     *   Enable **"Developer mode"** using the toggle in the top-right corner.
     *   Click the **"Load unpacked"** button.
     *   Select the `dist` directory that was created in the previous step.
-    *   The Athena AI Text Analyzer icon should now appear in your Chrome toolbar.
+    *   The HootSpot AI Text Analyzer icon should now appear in your Chrome toolbar.

 ## 🚀 Getting Started

-1. Click the **Athena AI icon** in your Chrome toolbar to open the side panel.
+1. Click the **HootSpot AI icon** in your Chrome toolbar to open the side panel.
 2. In the side panel, expand the **"Configuration"** section.
 3. You'll need a Google Gemini API key.
 You can get one for free from **[Google AI Studio](https://aistudio.google.com/app/apikey)**.
 4. Paste your key into the API key input field.
 You can also adjust the maximum character limit for analysis to control costs.
 Click **"Save & Test Configuration"**.
 The extension will validate the key.